Drug Interactions between methotrexate and Synthroid

 Interactions between your drugs

-There were no interactions found in our database between methotrexate and Synthroid - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between methotrexate and Synthroid.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Methotrexate is in the following drug classes: antimetabolites, antipsoriatics, antirheumatics, other immunosuppressants.